biharicoder/LABike_DataScienceCompetition/readme.md

-This project is focused on a analyzing the Los Angles Metro Bike Share data.
-This operation provides rental bicycles 365 days a year since the 2d quarter of 2016.
+This project is focused on analyzing the Los Angles Metro Bike Share data.
+This operation provides rental bicycles 365 days a year since the 2nd quarter of 2016.
 During this period, four regions in Los Angeles were served:
 1. Downtown LA,
 2. The Port of LA